 The School reserves the right to determine which School officials have a legitimate educational interest in being informed about incidents that fall under this Policy, pursuant to the Family Educational Rights and Privacy Act (FERPA).
 Only a small group of School employees who need to know will typically be told about the complaint.
 Information will be shared as necessary with Investigators, Decision-Makers, witnesses, and the parties.
+The circle of people with this be shared as necessary with Investigators, Decision-Makers, witnesses, and the parties.
 The circle of people with this knowledge will be kept as tight as possible to preserve the parties' rights and privacy.